Homemade Glass Cleaner

 And guess what?
 My homemade glass cleaner #2 is a mixture I’ve already written about before.
 It’s my homemade eyeglass cleaner, just made into a larger batch!

 Yup, the homemade eyeglass cleaner was working so nicely on my glasses, that one day I decided to mix it up in a larger size and start trying it out on some other things.
-It’s worked great and now I’ve taken to always keeping an 8 oz spray bottle of this mixture around too in addition to the club soda for cleaning mirrors, windows, glass, and more!
-(It works great to give a chrome facuet a quick shine).
+It’s worked great and now I’ve taken to always keeping a spray bottle of this mixture around too.

 So even though this isn’t really a “new” recipe, I thought it might be good to share that it can indeed be made in a larger batch and used for other purposes that just for your eyeglasses.
 And perhaps you don’t wear glasses and so have ignored that recipe completely and are missing out!